 Adobe always prioritised Lightroom Mobile’s iOS version – iOS is disproportionately dominant among Lightroom users – but they’ve always said Android was planned.
 It’s just been released for Android phones.

 Adobe have just announced the release of their Lightroom plugin to import Aperture and iPhoto libraries.

 I’ve just uploaded the next version of ListView.
-If you want to try it, I’d welcome any feedback.
 The zip file also includes an Excel add-in that can send data directly from Excel to Lightroom.
 Is there an easier way to get external metadata into Lightroom?